On This Day In Judy Garland’s Life And Career – January 29

 Check out The Judy Room’s “Films That Got Away” section for more about the various film projects Judy was attached to, even if in rumor only.

-January 29, 1943: Judy’s personal, and lifelong, family physician, Dr. Marcus Rabwin, ordered her not to dance for three weeks.
+January 29, 1943: Judy’s personal and lifelong family physician, Dr. Marcus Rabwin, ordered her not to dance for three weeks.
 Her mom, Ethel, told MGM that Judy was confined to bed.

 Director Busby Berkeley had overworked Judy for several weeks rehearsing and filming the “I Got Rhythm” number for Girl Crazy.
-On top of that, Judy had some additional rehearsals for the new finale for her recently completed film Presenting Lily Mars.
+On top of that, Judy had some additional rehearsals for the new finale for her recently completed film, Presenting Lily Mars.
 She was down to 94 pounds.
-The situation was so bad that Berkeley was replaced as director of Girl Crazy by Norman Taurog with Charles Walters staging the rest of the songs.
+The situation was so bad that Berkeley was replaced as director of Girl Crazy by Norman Taurog, with Charles Walters staging the rest of the songs.
 Berkeley’s version of “I Got Rhythm” remained in the film as its big finale.

 Unfortunately, Judy was back at the studio after only a little over a week’s time.